You can install and configure pdfMachine on a network printer (the print server). Clients can then easily install using

 with the "share this printer on the network" checkbox ticked in the setup program dialog box.

 Checking the "Share this printer on the network" box will set a new pdfMachine printer being installed as

 If you have already installed pdfMachine and you subsequently decide you want to

 set it up as a shared printer you must run the installer on the server again with the shared checkbox checked.
 Any configuration of the pdfMachine

-options that you want set for the shared printer must be set by an Administrator after this.
+options that you want set for the shared printer must be set as in step 2 after this.

 Step 2.
 Configure the initial settings

 Clients connecting to pdfMachine on the print server for the first time will be initialised with the configuration